- Sports and Recreation»

 Be Prepared For No Bathrooms

-Going to the bathroom while camping is the worst part in my eyes.
+In my opinion, going to the bathroom while camping is the worst part.

-If there are bathrooms, they're usually gross and icky, and if there aren't bathrooms, squatting behind a bush is not always the easiest thing to do.
+If there are bathrooms at the campground they are usually gross and icky, and if there aren't bathrooms, squatting behind a bush is not always the easiest thing to do.

 Being a woman also means there are extra hassles to deal with, especially since our periods usually strike at the worst possible times and doing things like hiking and camping can trigger your period, even if it wouldn't normally happen yet.

-There are a few things coming out on the market that allow you to go pee standing up.
+There are a few products coming out on the market that allow you to go pee standing up.
 Honestly, this is probably the only thing worth being a guy.--not having to squat to pee is so nice when necessary.

-They're great for areas with no bushes, you can easily just turn around and go without flashing everyone.
+These products are great for areas with no bushes, you can easily just turn around and go without flashing everyone.
 Maybe your balance sucks or you have injured your knee.
-Now, if you can't squat, now you don't have to.
+Now, if you can't squat down to pee, you don't have to.
 Maybe your camping trip is in the snow and you can't constantly be getting out of your snowsuit.
 Maybe you're going boating.
-Or use one where the bathrooms are so gross you just don't want to sit down.
+Or use one of them where the bathrooms are so gross you just don't want to sit down.
 You can also use it with a jar in areas without bathrooms or when you have to go pee in the middle of the night.

 Go Girl is the most common and popular device and I know friends who take them all over, especially at music festivals or where there will be porta-potties.